amusukwa/amusukwa/README.md

 - 👋 Hi, I’m Alice
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in mobile app development and backend development
 - 🌱 I’m currently learning kotlin as well as an Alx software engineering student
 - 💞️ I’m looking to collaborate on android app that uses Firebase backend..

 <!---